Database Providers

 - postgresql

-See the section in MariaDB or PostgreSQL for more information.
+See the section in MariaDB or PostgreSQL or Valkey for more information.

-To view and edit the database using online tools, use PhpMyAdmin or PhpPgAdmin.
-Both available from manage tab.
+To view and edit the database using online tools, use PhpMyAdmin, PhpPgAdmin or PhpRdAdmin.
+All of them are available from the manage tab.

 You can't create or drop database from PhpMyAdmin, PhpPgAdmin or any external database client.
 You have to do that from Webmin UI or deployment script.